frideska/unwatched/README.md

 The project will then be available in your browser at `localhost:8000`!

 ## Setup with Angular-CLI

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.